-Quiet Escapes in Europe: 5 Peaceful Villages Perfect for Slow Travel
+5 Quiet Villages in Europe Perfect for Slow Travel

-Getting here is perhaps not the easiest, but there are public transport options and well worth the journey.
+Reaching Hallstatt takes a little more effort than Austria’s larger cities, but that’s part of what keeps the setting feeling special.
+There are public transport options and well worth the journey.
 The nearest airport is in Salzburg, about 80 minutes away by car.
 If you take the train, there’s a short ferry ride across the lake to the village - an arrival that already sets the tone for a slower stay.

 Once you’re here, skip rushing between photo spots.
 Walk the narrow lanes, notice the wood-carved balconies, and take time to stop by the small lakeside cafés.
-If the weather’s calm, rent a rowboat or take the short ferry to see the village from the water (the reflections alone are worth it...)
+If the weather’s calm, rent a rowboat or take the short ferry to see the village from the water (the reflections alone make it worth slowing down...)
 For a bigger view, hike up to the Hallstatt Skywalk, where you can see the entire village set against the lake and mountains.

 If you want to stay the night (and you should), Hallstatt Hideaway has private balconies with lake views that feel like they belong to you alone.
 For food, Café Derbl serves comforting Austrian dishes in a space that feels like you’ve stepped into someone’s home.
 Order the apple strudel if it’s on the menu - it’s the perfect excuse to stick around a bit longer.

-Èze, France: A Peaceful Hilltop Village on the French Riviera
+Èze, France: A Hilltop Village Above the French Riviera

 Getting here is simple but scenic.
 From Nice Côte d’Azur Airport, it’s about a 30-minute drive along one of the prettiest stretches of the Corniche road.
 If you don’t have a car, bus line 82 from Nice takes you directly into the village, winding past olive groves and small chapels along the way.